lcol3117/asmgraph/README.md

 # asmgraph
 Converts assembly to a graph of operations.
-Written in Elixir. **WILL MIGRATE TO JULIA SOON**
+Written in Elixir.

 `AsmGraph.graph(asm_string, opcodes)` -> `[{link_from, link_to}, link_class}]`